As George Constanza once said on an episode of Seinfeld, “It’s not a lie if you believe it.”

 Also, an employer’s professional reputation could be damaged for being duped into employing a woefully unqualified employee.

-If you cause someone to be hurt, cause property damage, or damage professional reputations in the course of fraudulent employ, you could be sued by many parties, not just your employer.
+If you cause someone to be hurt, cause property damage, or damage professional reputations in the course of fraudulent employment, you could be sued by many parties, not just your employer.

 Additionally, you could forfeit the right to a pension, worker’s compensation benefits, and the right to sue an employer if you’re outed as a resume faker.
 After all, you gained the position through fraudulent means.